Glow up İstanbul

-* FULL Abdominoplasty (ABOMINOPLASTY)
+* FULL Tummy tuck (ABOMINOPLASTY)

 * PARTIAL Abdominoplasty (MINI-ABOMINOPLASTY)

-Full or partial abdominoplasty operations are performed under hospital conditions.
+Complete or partial abdominoplasty operations are performed under hospital conditions.

 In your first examination, your surgeon will learn about your general health status, the amount and distribution of fat in the abdomen, the sagging and excess of the abdominal skin and the quality of the skin.
 During this examination; You should give accurate and detailed information to the doctor about the diseases you have had, your current health problems (diabetes, etc.), your habits (smoking, alcohol, etc.) and the drugs you use (aspirin, tranquilizers, etc.).
 Another issue you should tell your doctor during this examination is why you want this surgery and what you expect from this surgery.
-Do not hesitate to discuss this issue openly.
+Do not hesitate to openly discuss this issue.
 As a result of your expectations and examination findings, you may be a suitable patient for full or partial abdominoplaty alone or with liposuction, or liposuction alone is sufficient for you.
 During this examination, the type of anesthesia, how many days you will stay in the hospital and possible problems you may encounter after the surgery should be discussed.

-What is Anesthesia Type?
+What Is Anesthesia Type?

 Most of the surgeons in our country prefer general anesthesia for this operation.

-What are the Risks of Abdominoplasty?
+What Are The Risks Of Abdominoplasty?